-The Regional Network represents 45 national professional societies, associations and organisations across Asia and the Pacific regions that support HIV, viral hepatitis and sexual health care work force development and providers.
+The Regional Network, formed in 2008 through mutual interests and agreements between the founding members, represents 45 national professional societies, associations and organisations across Asia and the Pacific regions that support HIV, viral hepatitis and sexual health care work force development and providers.
 The Regional Network supports the skills and needs of professionals, in order to provide state-of-the-art advice to national HIV, viral hepatitis and sexual health bodies and best practice care to people affected by, and living with, HIV, viral hepatitis and sexually transmissible infections across Asia and the Pacific regions.

 Regional Network member organisations are engaged in the care and management of a range of illnesses and conditions associated with HIV, viral hepatitis and sexual health in Asia and the Pacific regions.
 These include tuberculosis, viral hepatitis, sexually transmissible infections, malaria, neurological conditions and injecting drug practices.

 For example, in 2013-14, HIV health care workers from four Pacific countries spent time in Papua New Guinea (PNG) , learning and up-skilling HIV care strategies with their PNG colleagues.

 The Regional Network seeks to engage with other organisations working in Asia and the Pacific regions in support of national and regional HIV, viral hepatitis and sexual health programs and the long-term sustainability of related programs.
 Those organisations include UNAIDS, WHO, GFATM, ASAP, bilateral aid and development projects and, donors from both government and non-government sectors.

 Current membership consists of 45 national HIV, viral hepatitis and sexual health professional societies, related organisations and individuals of sixteen countries across Asia and the Pacific regions.